Mississippi is home to various insects, including a diverse array of wasps.

-In this blog post, we’ll explore some of the different types of wasps that call Mississippi home, looking at their appearance, behavior, and nesting habits.
+In this blog post, we’ll explore some types of wasps that call Mississippi home, looking at their appearance, behavior, and nesting habits.

-We’ll also discuss how to identify different types of wasps in Mississippi and what to do if you come into contact with them.
+We’ll also discuss how to identify different types of wasps in Mississippi and what to do if you contact them.

 If you’re curious about the different types of wasps you can find in Mississippi, you’ve come to the right place!